emelynhadasa/emelynhadasa/README.md

 - 🔍 Mastered in Front-End development, UI/UX, and basic Back-End.
 - 📚 A book enthusiast and aspiring writer!
-- 🎓 Computing Student at President University.
+- 🎓 Computing Student at President University and FEBE Bootcamp graduate

 ### 🌟 Let's Connect!